 Maintains appropriate level of training and meets compliance standards

 Bachelors degree in Biology, Chemistry or related scientific major or equivalent

-Direct experience in aseptic processing techniques and a thorough understanding of biologics clinical manufacturing required
+Experience in aseptic processing techniques and a thorough understanding of biologics clinical manufacturing required

-Has a thorough understanding of cGMP requirements for clinical manufacturing
+Thorough understanding of cGMP requirements for clinical manufacturing

 Ability to work with limited supervision and to handle problems of a more difficult nature